dovecot/documentation/source/configuration_manual/mail_location/obox/dictmap_cassandra.rst

 very useful.

-Also note that there are no consistency settings that allow Dovecot to realiably continue operating if Cassandra in the local datacenter no longer has quorum, i.e. at least half of its nodes have gone down.
+Also note that there are no consistency settings that allow Dovecot to reliably continue operating if Cassandra in the local datacenter no longer has quorum, i.e. at least half of its nodes have gone down.
 In this case writes will always fail.
 If this happens, all users should be moved to be processed by another datacenter.